 - Outbound Number (ANI): ANI (Automatic Number Identification) is a service that tells the recipient of a telephone call which telephone number made the call.
 For more information, see Trunk ANI.

 - ANI for emergency calls: When this field is populated, this ANI will serve as the callback number when an emergency number has been dialed.
 For more information, see Trunk ANI.
+The Emergency ANI will now be shown, enclosed in parenthesis when displaying "All Accounts" list, in versions above 63.0.

 - FAX DID numbers: In this setting you can enter the numers that should be routed directly to the mailbox as FAX calls.
 Those numbers must be in the list of account numbers.